 “As the company expanded, Microsoft formalized this component framework and developed a “programming model” to go along with it—in essence, defining the way that applications should interact with its preexisting software components.
 It extended the model to its application business, sharing increasing amounts of code between products like Word and Excel.
 Over time, as more and more partners signed up to use the model, developing applications for Microsoft’s operating systems and using Microsoft’s tools in the process, the power of the platform became evident.
 It was a win-win relationship—the community of development partners received benefits in terms of enhanced productivity, while Microsoft’s position was strengthened through the deployment of products that were complementary to its own.
 This made it tough for competitors.
 They were competing against the repository of knowledge accumulating in Microsoft’s component libraries.”

-Microsoft’s platform dominance provided its products with an inherent advantages over other products.
+Microsoft’s platform dominance provided its products with an inherent advantage over other products.
 Microsoft simply had to select which programs it would bundle with its next operating system.
 Not incidentally, the average user didn’t even question if these were the best products.
 They came with the computer, so they had to be, right?

 It’s easy to view the cryptocurrency market as a variety of competing opportunities or even as a bloodsport.
 And yet, the investor who wants to bet on the crypto’s future will research which cryptocurrency platforms offer developers the best system to create future products.
 Especially those that crypto users will embrace.
 In the end, the platform that propels numerous other tokens and cryptocurrencies to succeed will serve as a better investment at this point than a single cryptocurrency.